twilio-labs/serverless-toolkit/packages/serverless-twilio-runtime/Readme.md

 ### Create a new Twilio service

-- Create a new service using the standard Node.js template, specifying a unique name for your app: `serverless create -t twilio-nodejs -p <appName>`
+- Create a new service using the standard Node.js template, specifying a unique name for your app: `serverless create -t twilio-runtime -p <appName>`
 - `cd` into the generated app directory: `cd <appName>`
 - Install the app's NPM dependencies, which includes this plugin: `npm install`

 ### Deploy, test, and diagnose your Twilio runtime

-Now that you have the service on your local machine you can deploy your service using the credentials you find in [the Twilio Console](https://www.twilio.com/console/).
-The best way to pass these to the serverless command is to define environment variables in you `serverless.yml`
+To deploy, you will need either some environment variables set or manually input the `accountSid` and `authToken` in the `provider.config` section of your `serverless.yml`.
+You can find the crednentials in [the Twilio Console](https://www.twilio.com/console/)

 ```yaml
 service: your-service # update this with your service name